manivaid/faveo-server-images/_docs/installation/providers/enterprise/centos8s-apache.md

 mysql_secure_installation
 ```

 **phpMyAdmin(Optional):** Install phpMyAdmin.
-This is optional step. phpMyAdmin gives a GUI to access and work with Database
+Install phpMyAdmin.
+This is an optional step. phpMyAdmin gives a GUI to access and work with the Database.
 ```sh
 yum install -y phpmyadmin
 ```